 First row-knit one; (a) pearl one; knit two together; knit two; bring the thread forward, knit one; bring the thread forward, knit two; knit two together.-Repeat from (a).
-Finish with-pearl one; knit one.

 Second row-knit one; (b) knit one; pearl two together; pearl one; bring the thread forward, turning it round the needle, pearl three; turn the thread round the needle, pearl one; pearl two together.-Repeat from (b).
-Finish with-knit two.

 Third row-knit one; (°) pearl one; knit two together; bring the thread forward, knit five; bring the thread forward, knit two together.-Repeat from (°).
-Finish with-pearl one; knit one.

-Fourth row-knit one; pearl two together; (d) bring the thread forward, turning it round the needle; pearl seven; bring the thread forward, turning it round the needle, pearl three together.
-Repeat from (d).
-Finish with-turn the thread round the needle, pearl two together; knit one.
+Fourth row-knit one; pearl two together; (d)

+bring the thread forward, turning it round the needle; pearl seven; bring the thread forward, turning it round the needle, pearl three together.

+-Repeat from (d).

 Fifth row-knit two; bring the thread forward, knit two; knit two together; repeat, as in the first row, from (a).
-Finish with-bring the thread forward, knit two.

-Sixth row-knit one; pearl two; bring the thread forward, turning it round the needle, pearl one; pearl two together; repeat, as in second row, from (b).
-Finish with-turn the thread round the needle, pearl two; knit one.
+Sixth row-knit one; pearl two; bring the thread forward, turning it round the needle; pearl one; pearl two together; repeat, as in second row, from (b).

 Seventh row-knit four; bring the thread forward, knit two together; repeat, as in third row, from (°).
-Finish with-bring the thread forward, knit four.

-Eighth row-knit one; pearl four; bring the thread forward, turning it round the needle, pearl three together; repeat, as in fourth row, from(d).
-Finish with-bring the thread forward, turning it round the needle, pearl four; knit one.
+Eighth row-knit one; pearl four; bring the thread forward, turning it round the needle, pearl three together; repeat, as in fourth row, from (d).